Acebeam K65 flashlight review:

 Handling of the light

 The K65 is part of the K series in the lineup of Acebeam.
-For me personally it started with the Acebeam K40M Cree MTG-2 flashlight I also reviewed.
-The main difference being that it now does have 4*18650 instead of 3*18650 which results in a larger body diameter.
+For me personally it started with the Acebeam K40M Cree MTG-2.
+The main difference is that it has 4*18650 instead of 3*18650.
+This results in larger body diameter.

 Using only 1 hand to operate the light is doable.
 If you rest your thumb next to the electronic side switch you can comfortably hold the light and switch modes with only 1 hand.
 If you use the included lanyard/carry strap, you can just let it hang when walking around instead of holding it in your hand.